 Myths About Alcohol Relapse

 Relapses are frightening, disappointing and frustrating.
 Alcohol triggers seem to come out of nowhere and catch the recovering addict unaware.
 It difficult to fathom how seemingly innocuous people, places, and events can be triggers, and yet that is exactly what they so often are.

 Given the complexity and unpredictability of relapse and its multitude of potential alcohol abuse triggers, it is no wonder myths surround the issue of alcohol relapse.
 Separating truth from falsehoods in this instance is essential, since understanding the true nature of the challenges one faces as an alcoholic will improve their chances of maintaining the sobriety.

 Myth 1: Being treated for alcoholism guarantees lifelong recovery

 Sobriety is a lifelong journey.
 It is not a fixed goal or a final destination, but an ongoing, unfolding process that requires commitment, patience, and focus.

 Recovery, in essence, is like a second full-time job.
-It will test your mettle and reward you only if your effort remains consistent from your initial time in inpatient rehab through your aftercare program and beyond.
+It will test one’s mettle and rewards only if they effort remains consistent from the initial time in inpatient rehab through theaftercare program and beyond.